EXTERIOR HOME IMPROVEMENT

 $8,000-$19,000

 What affects price: Roof pitch and total square footage are the primary drivers.
-For homeowners prioritizing impact resistance, TAMKO offers two Class 4 options: Heritage IR uses an enhanced fiberglass mat and is the straightforward step up from standard dimensional shingles; StormFighter IR adds polyester reinforcement and a 160 mph wind warranty, making it the better fit for homeowners seeking maximum storm protection or navigating a higher-risk claim history with their carrier.
+For homeowners prioritizing impact resistance, TAMKO offers two Class 4 options: TAMKO Stormfighter Flex is the Class 4 impact-rated option, engineered with enhanced impact resistance and a strong wind warranty.
+It qualifies for impact-resistance premium discounts with most carriers in the area, a smart choice for homeowners seeking maximum storm protection..
 Both add $1,500 to $2,500 over standard architectural and can reduce insurance premiums.
 Steeper pitches, multiple valleys, decking repairs from prior ice dam damage, and additional tear-off layers from previous roofing cycles push cost toward the higher end.
 Older Buffalo homes with multiple prior roof layers require full tear-off before a new installation.

 Cedar Shake Installation